You are currently viewing How To Split Payments On eBay (Explained!)

 How To Split Payments On eBay (3 Methods)

-Here are the only 3 methods that you can use to split payments on eBay.
+Here are the 4 methods that you can use to split payments on eBay.

 1. Using Paypal Balance & Credit/Debit Card